sumitmundra/AFSpritz/README.md

         }
     }

-When the readding is finished, the block will be called.
+When the reading is finished, the block will be called.

-To start the readding, just call the method we added at the first step by adding this line
+To start the reading, just call the method we added at the first step by adding this line

     [self updateLabelWithDelay:0.1];